 It is critical that deserving victims of domestic violence get 7 day temporary orders when they need them – but that isn’t always happening in Montgomery County District Courts.
 A judge in Maryland need only find “reasonable cause” to believe there is bodily harm, stalking or a serious threat to issue a 7 day order.
-The MD legislature purposely set the legal standard relatively low because the danger to victims, their children, and the public, is high.
+The Maryland legislature purposely set the legal standard relatively low because the danger to victims, their children, and the public, is high.

 That is why it is hard to comprehend recent cases in which: